someth2say/ceylonChain/docs/FAQ.md

 Yes, previously you were able to write chains like this:
 ```
-value ch = chain(...).to(...);
+value ch = chain(...).to(...)...with(initialValue);
-...
-value = ch.with(initialValue);
 ```
 On one side, this is less readable: initial value is at the end of the chain, instead of the beginning.

-But most important, this have been proven to be not type safe, specially with probing chains.
+But most important, this have been proven to be not type safe, specially with partial chains.
 Can you guess the type for the following:
 ```
 value ch = probe(Integer.successor);
 ```
 One may thing it is something like a chain that accepts an `Integer` and returns another `Integer`.
 But you are wrong.
-`probe` detaches the chain argument type from the initial function arguments type, in order to perform optional application.
+`probe` detaches the argument type from the function arguments type, in order to perform optional application.
-Hence, the type for the previous chain is `IForcing<Integer,Nothing>` meaning that the return type is known to be `Integer`, but compiler known nothing for the chain argument's type.
+Hence, the type for the previous chain is `Chain<Nothing>` meaning that the compiler known nothing for the chain argument's type.

+Not good.

 If you need to create method references for chains, you may simply wrap the chain into a function:
   ```